tksmasaki/sinatra-memo-app/README.md

 ## Usage

-1. Create database
-Start PostgreSQL and execute the following SQL
+1. Start PostgreSQL and Create database
 ( If [PostgreSQL](https://www.postgresql.org/) is not installed in your execution environment, please install it. )
 ```sql
 CREATE DATABASE sinatra_memo_app;